jacobemcken/jacobemcken.github.io/_drafts/whats-so-cool-about-clojure-lazy-sequences.markdown

 produced, is automatically throttled by the demand in the end.

 Imagine an assembly line with workers along it.
-The assembly line carries the elements of a sequence through a chain workers (functions) manipulating the sequence along the way.
+The assembly line carries the elements of a sequence through a chain of workers (functions) manipulating the sequence along the way.
 That which produces elements to supply the input of the assembly line directly affects the **possible max amount** of elements which the assembly line can output.
 While the demand off the assembly lines end, controls